The Flag, the Cross, and the Station Wagon

 Of all the challenges the planet faces, none is as large as its fast-heating climate—and no one has worked longer or harder than Bill McKibben to document and fight the ever-growing crisis.
-Author of the first book about global warming—1989’s The End of Nature—McKibben went on to found 350.org, which has become the biggest grassroots climate campaign in the world.
-His latest book, Falter—a New York Times bestseller—offers a call-to-arms, 30 years after The End of Nature set the stage.
+Author of the first book about global warming—1989’s The End of Nature—McKibben went on to found 350.org, the biggest grassroots climate campaign in the world, and Third Act, a progressive organizing movement for people over the age of 60.
+His latest book The Flag, the Cross, and the Station Wagon is an investigation of our tumultuous past and a roadmap towards a better future.
+In Falter—a New York Times bestseller—he offers a call-to-arms, 30 years after The End of Nature set the stage.

 “Probably America’s most important environmentalist.”— The Boston Globe